ecoppock02/Botany563_Phylo_Project/notebook-log.md

 # Reproducibility Notebook
-My data includes mostly Dioon cycads, an ancient plant genus mostly found in Mexico and that is critically endangered.

-FastQC ran on my raw data.

 ClustalW and TCoffee did not work with my mac.
 Instead, I downloaded MAFFT and used it on both the Primates data and my own.
 I also combined the